dashingsoft/pyarmor/docs/questions.rst

 * Read ``co_code`` or other attributes of the obfuscated code object by any way, some third packages may analysis the byte code to do something.
+* Importing the scripts obfuscated by restrict mode 3 and more in non-obfuscated script may crash.
+It also may crash if it's obfuscated by ``obf-code=0``
 * In MacOS, the core library of pyarmor is linked to standard system Python, for others, use ``install_name_tool`` to change ``rpath`` to adapt this machine.